 The Federal Grant and Cooperative Agreement Act of 1977 (FGCAA) sets forth the requirements for using cooperative agreements and grants to transfer funds to non-federal entities.
 However, use of cooperative agreements must be specifically authorized, and the FGCAA does not provide such authority.
 There is no general authority for the Corps to use cooperative agreements.

-USACE authority for cooperative agreements is limited to the following specific types/purposes:
+USACE authority for cooperative agreements within the NRM CoP is limited to the following specific types/purposes:

 Management of Undesirable Plants